All Episodes

 We both went to Radcliffe.

-I think that there is something that both men and women are uh feel deeply threatened in their gender identity by a woman who is frankly ambitious, who is uh not uh spending her entire life giving them a great big maternal hug.
+I think that there is something that both men and women feel deeply threatened in their gender identity by a woman who is frankly ambitious, who is not spending her entire life giving them a great big maternal hug.

-Well, Katha, you're agonizing here over a lot of things, and the answer's right in front of you uh why some women aren't voting for her, while a lot of people are she's not likable.
+The answer is right in front of you why some women aren't voting for her, while a lot of people aren't.

-Now she might have played a role in getting him there by stomping on the women who might have gotten in his way, but um she wouldn't be where she is if her name wasn't Clinton.
+Now, she might have played a role in getting him there by stomping on the women who might have gotten in his way, but she wouldn't be where she is if her name wasn't Clinton.

-Uh we spend a lot of time on Mrs. Clinton's policy here, too, Catha.
+We spend a lot of time on Mrs. Clinton's policy here, too, Kathy.

 You might want to look at that.

-You might you might want to find people just don't like her ideas.
+You might want to find people just don't like her ideas and her autocratic.

-They think this woman is gonna end up becoming a giant dictator.
+This woman is going to end up becoming a giant dictator, control freak.

 Anyway, we don't even belabor the point.